unraid/docs/docs/unraid-os/system-administration/secure-your-server/secure-your-flash-drive.md

 - Before making any major configuration changes
 - Periodically, as part of your regular maintenance routine

-To back up your flash drive using the Unraid WebGUI, follow these steps:
+To back up your flash drive using the Unraid %%WebGUI|web-gui%%, follow these steps:

 1. Select your flash drive from the **Main** tab.
 2. In the **Flash Device Settings**, click **Flash Backup**.